Skip to Content

 What Should I Do Immediately After an Accident?

-After an accident, prioritize your safety and health.
-If you're able, move to a safe location and call 911 to report the accident and request medical assistance.
-Even if injuries aren't apparent, a medical evaluation is essential, as some symptoms may appear later.
-Once safe, document the accident by taking photos of the scene, injuries, and any property damage.
-Collect contact details of witnesses and other parties involved.
-It's crucial not to admit fault or engage in unnecessary discussions about the incident.
-As soon as possible, contact a personal injury attorney to guide you through the next steps.
+After an accident, put your safety and health first.
+If you can, move to a secure location and call 911 to report the accident and request medical help.
+Even if you feel fine, get a medical evaluation, as some injuries show symptoms later.
+If it is safe to do so, document the accident by taking photos of the scene, visible injuries, and property damage.
+Gather contact details from witnesses and everyone involved.
+Don’t admit fault or discuss specifics of the incident—contact a personal injury attorney as soon as possible for guidance on your next steps.

 How Is the Value of My Personal Injury Claim Determined?